metabase/throttle/README.md

 ### Usage

 Define a new throttler with `make-throttler`, overriding default settings as needed.
+The first parameter is the name of the field or value being checked and is used to generate appropriate error messages.

 ```clojure
 (require '[throttle.core :as throttle])